 - b.
 This person is the creator of all things, v.
-3

-John's literary style is such that he states things positively and negatively so that the point is unmistakable; there are no exceptions.
+3 John's literary style is such that he states things positively and negatively so that the point is unmistakable; there are no exceptions.
 The One who spoke in Genesis was the Word (Col 1:16-17).
 When God created the world, "wisdom," Jesus, was at His side (Prov 3:19, 8:30) and His agent. - c.
 This person is the origin of eternal life, v.
-4 d.
-This person came and was misunderstood, v.
-5

-The Word was light and revelation; the content of that disclosure was life.
+4 The Word was "light and revelation;" the content of that disclosure was life.
 Of the thirty-seven times John uses the word "life," seventeen times it is preceded by the word "eternal."
-Clearly, the life the Word disclosed was eternal life.
+Clearly, the life, the Word disclosed, was eternal life.